coderskamrul/React-Quiz-Plugin-With-Gutenberg/README.md

-# React Quiz App
+# React Quiz Plugin with Gutenberg

 A WordPress plugin that allows admins to create multiple-choice quizzes and embed them using a Gutenberg block.

 ## Description

-React Quiz App is a powerful WordPress plugin that enables you to create interactive multiple-choice quizzes for your website.
+React Quiz Plugin with Gutenberg is a powerful WordPress plugin that enables you to create interactive multiple-choice quizzes for your website.
 Built with React and integrated with the WordPress Gutenberg editor, this plugin provides a seamless experience for both administrators and users.

 ### Key Features